nwforrer/blog/content/posts/roguelike-tutorial-part0.md

 ## Questions and Feedback {#questions-and-feedback}

-If you run into any issues, or have some feedback, please open an issue on this blogs [GitHub repository](https://github.com/nwforrer/blog/issues).
+If you run into any issues, or have questions/feedback, please open an issue on this blogs [GitHub repository](https://github.com/nwforrer/blog/issues).

 Continue to the [next tutorial](/posts/roguelike-tutorial-part1).